How We Use AI and JTBD to Accelerate Portfolio Company Growth

 We Use JTBD to Estimate Repeatability Across Segments

-One of the most powerful levers for private equity returns is repeatability: can the company take what works and expand it into adjacent markets or verticals?
+One of the most powerful levers for portfolio company growth is repeatability: can the company take what works and expand it into adjacent markets or verticals?

 Too often, this question gets answered with top-down assumptions: "If it works for manufacturing, it will work for logistics."
 But that's only true if both segments are trying to complete the same job, in the same way, and are currently underserved.